xBernardoVG/xBernardoVG/README.md

 - 👋 Hi, I’m @xBernardoVG
-- 👀 I’m interested in Machine Learning applied to aeroacoustics, aerodynamics and wind turbine optmization problems
+- 👀 I’m interested in Machine Learning applied to aeroacoustics, aerodynamics and wind turbine optimization problems
 - 🌱 I’m currently learning Machine Learning and Data Science
-- 💞️ I’m looking to collaborate on a sustaiable energy solutions
+- 💞️ I’m looking to collaborate on a sustainable energy solutions using Data Science
 - 📫 How to reach me: bvalenteg@gmail.com

 <!---